In a new review of the country’s largest fund, a research house says it’s well placed to deliver attractive returns despite challenges.

 “The speed of hiring may, however, have peaked, with the investment team now around 370-strong, up from 120 at the start of 2020.
 Turnover is a watchpoint, with some notable departures over the past two years, and time is required for the new additions to settle in and establish their contributions.”

-The research house also raised concerns around the potential for bureaucracy, but added that these are alleviated by the “autonomy afforded to the capabilities, and the depth of resourcing promotes room for further internalisation”.
+The research house also raised concerns around the potential for bureaucracy, but said that these are alleviated by the “autonomy afforded to the capabilities, and the depth of resourcing promotes room for further internalisation”.

 Turning to AustralianSuper’s investment capabilities, Morningstar praised the continued uplifts of the fund’s operating models, which better focus on aligning functions with specific portfolio outcomes.

 “The asset-allocation research has evolved to cover geopolitical and thematic implications more widely.
-Challenges are present though, with capacity constraints in Australian equities, an underperforming unlisted property book, and a large write-down in the internal private equity capability,” Morningstar conceded.
+Challenges are present though, with capacity constraints in Australian equities, an underperforming unlisted property book, and a large write-down in the internal private equity capability,” Morningstar said.

-“While the offshore capabilities' expansion continues, there are a few important milestones ahead before this is settled.
-These include increased robustness of the global equity and private
+“While the offshore capabilities’ expansion continues, there are a few important milestones ahead before this is settled.
+These include increased robustness of the global equity and private equity capabilities, considering the scalability requirements and expected asset growth, respectively.”

 Regarding fixed income, Morningstar acknowledged AustralianSuper’s focus on improvements to its active duration calls, with senior resources hired to bolster this.